roelineburger/ubiquiti/README.md

 # Ubiquiti Employee Devices Application

 This application has been designed and developed keeping Ubiquiti's employees in mind.
-The app helps the employees to easily and effortlessly search, filter, share and inspect one of Ubiquiti's many devices.
+The app helps the employees to easily and effortlessly search, filter, share and reference one of Ubiquiti's many devices.

+## Features

+Employees are able to:
+1. Lookup a device by typing in the search box a device name.
+2. Filter devices by product line, by clicking on the filter text.
+3. Lookup a device and filter by product line simultaneously.
+4. Swith views on the Product List page between list view or grid view by clicking on the grid or list icons.
+5. Go to an individual device page which displays more info on the product by clicking on a single device in the list view or grid view.
+6. Share their current view and state by simply sharing their URL.
+7. Use this application on their phone

 ## Technologies used

-This project was bootstrapped with [Create React App].
+This project uses React 18.
 I also used Typescript, as per Ubiquiti's request and jest for running a few tests.

 ## Challenges?

 Deploying to github pages was a bit tricky, based on how my project was setup and that this was a React project.
-But from frustration comes learning.
+But from frustration comes learning, and I was able to deploy the app.

+Keeping MoSCoW in mind, I wanted to get an MVP as soon as possible and then add features / functionality and improve UX.
+With that mentioned, I only did the responsiveness after the fact, which had it's own challenges.
+Now I know why people always say mobile first when designing/developing an app.

 ## What is next??

 More tests can be added to check all use cases.
-Refinement on the ease of use after feedback from the employees.
+Refinement on the ease of use after feedback from the employees - perhaps the line height on the Device list page could be increased.
-Performance of the app can be looked at to limit response time.
+Depending on the role of the employee, add more features more specific to their use case.

 ## How to run the project?